yashumayank/neoepitope-nullomers/README.md

 # neoepitope-nullomers
 Workflow to extract known human neoepitopes from various sources and produce nullomers corresponding to those neoepitopes.
-These scripts also create the alignment file for gene-fusion reads and the nullomer to neoepitope map files used by the FastNeo ([FastNeo paper](https://academic.oup.com/bioinformatics/article/41/5/btaf138/8124074))
+These scripts also create the alignment file for gene-fusion reads and the nullomer to neoepitope map files used by the FastNeo (https://academic.oup.com/bioinformatics/article/41/5/btaf138/8124074)

 ## Prerequisites
 - Python (Biopython, numpy)